Cooper Lutkenhaus: 2025: 800 meter under-18 world best

 In March, he was named the 2025 COROS MileSplit50 Indoor Athlete of the Year.
 In May, he won the Texas Class 6A 800 meters state title, in a new outdoor personal best of 1:47.04.
 He also finished second in the Class 6A 400 meters, in a personal best time of 46.30.
+Following the state meet, Lutkenhaus ran 4:06.33 for the mile at a postseason meeting.

 On June 8, at the Brooks PR Invitational, Lutkenhaus broke Michael Granville's 29-year-old high school record of 1:46.45 in the 800 meters, running 1:46.26.
 Granville had previously claimed in 2024 that Lutkenhaus had the ability to break his record, and that Lutkenhaus had the talent to run 1:44 in the event before graduating high school.
 On June 21, he improved his record to 1:45.45 at Nike Outdoor Nationals.

 On July 31, at the 2025 USA Outdoor Track and Field Championships, with a time of 1:47.14, Lutkenhaus finished second to Josh Hoey in his heat of the preliminaries, advancing him to the semifinals.
 In the semifinals the following day, with a time of 1:45.57, Lutkenhaus finished second to Bryce Hoppel in his heat after recovering from a stumble just after the 400 meter mark.
 Lutkenhaus' place automatically qualified him for the final, and makes him the youngest man to ever qualify for the U.S. final over the 800 meter distance.

 In the final, Lutkenhaus finished second to Donavan Brazier, running a world-under 18 best of 1:42.27 and qualifying for the 2025 World Championships in Tokyo, Japan.
-He split 50.66 for the first 400 meters and 51.61 for the final 400 meters, the fastest of the field.
+He split 50.66 for the first 400 meters and 51.61 for the final 400 meters, the fastest closing lap of the field.
 He split 12.48 seconds for the final 100 meters, catching Brandon Miller, Hoey, and Hoppel.
 Lutkenhaus' time surpassed Mohammed Aman's previous world-under 18 best of 1:43.37 and makes him the fourth fastest American in history behind Brazier, Hoey, and Hoppel.
-Lutkenhaus is tied for eighteenth on the world all-time list with Ben Pattison, and is second on the world under-20 all-time list behind Nijel Amos.
+As of October 2025, he is tied for nineteenth on the world all-time list with Ben Pattison, and is second on the world under-20 all-time list behind Nijel Amos.
 Lutkenhaus' performance has been compared to those of Jim Ryun and Alan Webb.
-As of October 2025, his time has tied him as the 19th fastest 800m athlete in history.